What is a proxy and when do you use it?

 společníci, prokurista společnosti

 A power of attorney is a special case of granting a power of attorney.
-Its significance for you as a businessman lies mainly in the fact that it facilitates negotiations concerning the operation of the company or one of its branches.
+Its importance for you as a businessman lies mainly in the fact that it facilitates negotiations concerning the operation of the company or one of its branches.
 You do not then have to (or the statutory body does not have to) take all legal actions regarding the operation in question, and there is no need to repeatedly issue special powers of attorney.

 Your business partners are also in the clear.
 They can rely on the fact that a proxy, registered in the commercial register, is authorised to act for you and there is no need to produce a power of attorney.